Bodily mutilation in film

-Bodily mutilation in film refers to practical effects implemented on a film set during production, in contrast to visual effects, which are applied in post-production.
+Bodily mutilation in film is the use of practical effects implemented on a film set during production, in contrast to visual effects, which are applied in post-production.
 The primary objective is to visually depict physical trauma endured by a character, aiming to elicit emotional responses from the audience and foster empathy towards the character.
 Bodily mutilation is most usually portrayed in the context of horror, but is also used in other genres, such as medical dramas or war films.
 It is used primarily either to shock or fascinate the audience of a film, or to add a sense of realism.
 Improved special effects in recent decades have seen an increase in the prevalence of bodily mutilation in film.